Shanghai Ghetto

 The Shanghai Ghetto, formally known as the Restricted Sector for Stateless Refugees, was an area of approximately 1 sqmi in the Hongkou district of Japanese-occupied Shanghai (the ghetto was located in the southern Hongkou and southwestern Yangpu districts which formed part of the Shanghai International Settlement).
 The area included the community around the Ohel Moshe Synagogue.
 Shanghai was notable for a long period as the only place in the world that unconditionally offered refuge for Jews escaping from the Nazis.
-According to the Simon Wiesenthal Center, a leading authority on the Holocaust, Shanghai accepted more Jewish refugees than Canada, Australia, New Zealand, South Africa and India.
-After the Japanese occupied all of Shanghai in 1941, the Japanese army forced about 23,000 of the city's Jewish refugees to be restricted or relocated to the Shanghai Ghetto until 1945 by the Proclamation Concerning Restriction of Residence and Business of Stateless Refugees.
-It was one of the poorest and most crowded areas of the city.
-Local Jewish families and American Jewish charities aided them with shelter, food, and clothing.
-The Japanese authorities increasingly stepped up restrictions, surrounded the ghetto with barbed wire, and the local Chinese residents, whose living conditions were often as bad, did not leave.
-By 21 August 1941, the Japanese government closed Shanghai to Jewish immigration.
+According to the Simon Wiesenthal Center, Shanghai accepted more Jewish refugees than Canada, Australia, New Zealand, South Africa and India.
+After the Japanese occupied the International Settlement in 1941, the Japanese army closed Shanghai to Jewish immigration.
+In 1943, the Japanese forced about 23,000 of the city's Jewish refugees to be restricted or relocated to the Shanghai Ghetto until 1945 by the Proclamation Concerning Restriction of Residence and Business of Stateless Refugees.
+It was one of the poorest and most crowded areas of the city, already occupied by 100,000 Chinese, the local Chinese residents, whose living conditions were often as bad or worse, did not leave.
+Local Jewish families and American Jewish charities aided Jewish refugees with shelter, food, and clothing.
+As the war progressed, Japanese authorities increasingly stepped up restrictions of movement and surrounded the ghetto with barbed wire.
+However, compared with the Nazi ghettos of Europe, conditions in the Shanghai Ghetto were considerably less severe.

 Emigrant plans

-Starting from 1934, one year after the Nazi Party gained control over Germany, some people chose China as a shelter for Jewish refugees.
-According to Gao Bei, a history professor from the University of Charleston, three plans were listed as the following:
+From 1934, one year after the Nazi Party came to power in Germany, people began formulating plans to shelter Jewish refugees in China.
+University of Charleston history professor Gao Bei has described the following three.

 The Maurice William Plan (1934)

-Maurice William, a Russian Jewish dentist who lived in New York, was the first one to suggest that China could be a shelter for Jewish refugees.
-William first showed his proposal to Albert Einstein, who was recorded as being impressed by the idea.
-Later, William sent his plan to China for approval.
-However, the proposal was likely declined at that time.
-One possible reason for this may have been that China did not want to stand in opposition to Germany.
+Maurice William, a Russian Jewish dentist who lived in New York, was the first to suggest China as a shelter for Jewish refugees.
+William first showed his proposal to Albert Einstein in January 1934, who is recorded as having been impressed by the idea.
+William sent his plan to China for approval.
+It was likely declined at that time because China did not want to be seen as opposing Germany.

 The Sun Fo Plan (1939)

-In his plan, Sun Fo (Sun Ke), an official of China suggested accepting Jewish refugees to China, to gain support from both other Western countries which had sympathy for Jewish refugees and from Jews refugees themselves, and to fight against Japan, which was one ally of Nazi Germany that China was opposed to.
+Sun Fo (Sun Ke), a Chinese official, suggested accepting Jewish refugees from Germany so as to gain support from Western countries that were sympathetic to the refugees, as well as from the Jewish refugees themselves, and to bolster its fight against Germany's ally, Japan.